 Goodwill and indefinite lived intangible assets are not amortized, but reviewed for impairment annually or more frequently if impairment indicators arise.
 A fair value approach is used to identify potential goodwill impairment and, when necessary, measure the amount of impairment.
 The Partnership uses a discounted cash flow model to determine the fair value of reporting units, unless there is a readily determinable fair market value.
-Intangible assets with finite lives are amortized over their useful lives.

-The Partnership's intangible assets consist of acquired time-charter contracts and are amortized on a straight-line basis over the remaining term of the time charters.
+The Partnership's intangible assets consist of acquired time-charter contracts and are amortized on a straight-line basis over the remaining term of the time-charters.
+Intangible assets are assessed for impairment when events or circumstances indicate that the carrying value may not be recoverable.